flutter/website/src/docs/get-started/install/_get-sdk.md

 Once you have installed any missing dependencies, run the `flutter doctor` command again to verify that you’ve set everything up correctly.

-### Downloading straight from GitHub instead of using a tarball
+### Downloading straight from GitHub instead of using an archive

 _This is only suggested for advanced use cases._